kenballus/smtp-garden/README.md

   - Pre-fuzzing testing identified a few server bugs
     - Independent discovery of Nullmailer type confusion bug and a latent SIGPIPE handling bug (low severity).

-## TODO (as of 4/21/2025)
+## TODO (as of 4/28/2025)
 - __HIGH__ Explore fuzzing strategies and "off-the-shelf" options.
 - __HIGH__ Configure eligible servers to relay to LMTP destinations, as able
 - __HIGH__ Output gatherer-comparator: Need automation and a screening method for false-positives; Concept design stage
-- MEDIUM Provide a Maildir delivery mechanism for James and Sendmail
+- MEDIUM Provide a Maildir delivery mechanism for Sendmail
   - Note: at this stage, this would be considered for convenience of output collection.
 It has not yet been decided if SMTP-MDA smuggling is in scope or not.
-- MEDIUM Scope discussion/determination: is SMTP-MDA smuggling in scope?
+- MEDIUM Scope discussion/determination: is SMTP-MDA smuggling in scope?  (i.e., James-{procmail|maildrop|fdm})
 - LOW Optimize Dockerfiles for image size (i.e., James is huge)
 - LOW Script to automatically update all image configurations when new servers are added or other routing rules change
 - LOW Suggested: develop adversarial second-stage server, for responsive fuzzing of relaying servers.